 When I joined the project in 2015, the website’s design had not changed substantially in over seven years, and the organization had no idea how to approach such a big transformation.
-It needed its new website to be user-friendly and accessible for the incredibly diverse set of audiences that use the library.
-It also needed to get buy-in and participation from staff in over 10 different areas, and set processes and content creation guidelines for over forty content creators.
-The project also needed to manage a number of vocal internal and external users who tended to resist change.
+It needed its new website to be user-friendly and accessible for the incredibly diverse audiences that use the library.
+It also needed to get buy-in from staff in over 10 different areas, and set processes and content creation guidelines for over forty content creators.
+The project also needed to manage a number of vocal users who tended to resist change.

 As the project and web team lead, I wanted to take a transparent and user-focused approach.
-I designed and delivered a number of presentations and workshops to educate library staff about why a redesign was needed, and to bring internal stakeholders along in the redesign process.
-Because there were so many stakeholder groups, I used a phased training approach to bring along Web Team members so they could eventually run the workshops solo.
+I designed and delivered many presentations and workshops to educate library staff about why a redesign was needed, and to bring stakeholders along in the redesign process.
+Because there were so many stakeholder groups, I used a phased training approach for Web Team members so they could eventually run the workshops solo.

-As most of the team had never done any UX research before, I began with some simple surveys and contextual interviews to understand what users wanted to do, and how the current website was and wasn’t working for them.
-We already had a pretty good idea about the existing site’s usability problems, so I decided against doing usability testing.
+As most of the team had never done any UX research before, I began with some simple surveys and contextual interviews.
+This was to get a sense of what users wanted to do and how the current website was and wasn’t working for them.
+We already had a pretty good idea about the site’s existing usability problems, so I decided against doing usability testing.
 I also trained team members to look at the web analytics so we had data on which pages weren’t being used.
-I set up a process for a full content inventory and audit, and trained the team to undertake it.
+We then did a full content inventory and audit.

-I kicked off the internal engagement by conducting a series of workshops with high-level managers and area stakeholders to establish a shared vision and values for the site, and to identify and prioritize content.
-I modeled the workshops on Steve Fisher’s Conflict is the Key to Great UX framework so that stakeholders could understand that their priorities had to be reconciled with those of their colleagues, and consider how they aligned with the agreed-upon project values.
+I kicked off the internal engagement with workshops for high-level managers and area stakeholders to establish a shared vision and values for the site.
+I modeled the workshops on Steve Fisher’s Conflict is the Key to Great UX framework so everyone could come to an agreement on content priorities.

-As we began to develop a rough idea of the site content, I selected the next set of methods and processes for determining the site’s information architecture.
-I had the team run a series of card sorts and tree tests with library users to come up with the architecture of the site.
-As we collaboratively iterated structures and labels for the site navigation, I had the team rough out some simple mock-ups and quickly test them with library users.
-We believed it was important to consult with a wide variety of library users, so we set up guerilla testing stations outside the Central Library to talk to random passers-by, not just people in the library.
-I also had team members travel to branches with large populations of non-English speakers and visit library users with accessibility needs in their homes.
+As we began to develop a rough idea of the site content, I chose the methods and processes for figuring out the site’s information architecture.
+I had the team run a series of card sorts and tree tests with library users.
+As we collaboratively developed structures and labels for the site navigation, I had the team rough out some simple mock-ups and quickly test them with library users.
+We believed it was important to consult with a wide variety of library users, so we set up guerilla testing stations outside the Central Library.
+We were able to talk to random passers-by, not just people in the library.
+I also had team members travel to branches with large populations of non-English speakers and visit people with accessibility needs in their homes.

-As site content began to solidify, team members worked collaboratively on higher-level design elements such as typography, colors, and common components, and split up the different page types to create wireframes in Moqups.
+As site content began to come together, team members worked collaboratively on design elements such as typography, colors, and common components.
+The team split up the different page types to create wireframes in Moqups.
 This freed up our web graphic designer to use her talents on a smaller number of high-fidelity mock-ups.

-As the web development for the site progressed in conjunction with a contracted Drupal development company, I used various project checkpoints as opportunities to test the new site and CMS with staff.
+The library hired a Drupal development company to do the initial web development.
+I used various project checkpoints as opportunities to test the new site and CMS with staff.
 When the contract for the development team expired, I led the Web Team in completing development on the remaining features.
 The new vpl.ca launched in spring 2017.

-The initial research with library users revealed a number of common frustrations with the existing site:
+The initial research with library users revealed some common frustrations with the existing site: